-Continue to design bus routes and bus stop shelters consistent service with reliable connections

-Develop regional bus rapid transit routes along key c

-Explore the use of HR incentives to encourage public

-Create more neighborhood mobility networks and tra can connect by bike, walking, and bus connect

-Explore the expanded use of rail for regional transit
+The Cincinnati Bell Connector Streetcar is one example of reliable public transportation for the Downtown and OTR neighborhoods, from The Banks to Findlay Market.
+Photo courtesy of City of Cincinnati DOTE.

+P GCP ۶S A AL S Priority Actions Sustainability Equity Resilience sdoL Investment Health Feasibility Continue to design bus routes and bus stop shelters to ensure convenient and consistent service with reliable connections • • • • • • • Develop regional bus rapid transit routes along key corridors • • • • • • • Explore the use of HR incentives to encourage public transit use • • • • • • • Create more neighborhood mobility networks and transit hubs where residents can connect by bike, walking, and bus • • • • • • • Explore the expanded use of rail for regional transit • • • • • • •